Irys-xyz/irys-improvement-proposals/README.md

-# bundlr-network-standards
+# Irys Improvement Proposals

-A repository for discussing new standards and specs on Bundlr
+A place to discuss proposals to improve Irys